rp42dev/MS-4-Django-Full-Stack-Project/README.md

 Mobile version nav screenshot [image](project_files/images/surfaice/m-nav.png)\
 Desktop version nav screenshot [image](project_files/images/surfaice/pc-nav.png)
 - Link active change color if active links on each page.
 - Shop page has it's own navigation.
-Includes search and sorting functionatity.
+Includes search and sorting functionality.
 - Shop page navigation shrinks while scrolling down and extends while scroll upwards and at top position nav is fully extended.
 - Shop page include go up link for user to get to the top of the page with one click